Jennifer Robson

 Robson, J. (2015).
 “Did Election 2015 Prove Kim Campbell Wrong?” in Marland, A. and Giasson, T. eds, Canadian Election Analysis 2015: Communication, Strategy and Democracy, UBC Press, 86-88.

 While it is common in most academic disciplines to refuse any partisan affiliation, in Political Management, this is more of an occupational requirement than hazard.
 That said, I am happy to share and discuss my research with anyone interested.
-In the 20 years since I left my last paid work as a political staffer, I have worked as a non-partisan public servant and as a senior staff member in two non-partisan charitable organizations.
+In the 25 years since I left my last paid work as a political staffer, I have worked as a non-partisan public servant and as a senior staff member in two non-partisan charitable organizations.
 Since joining Carleton, I have provided (on a voluntary basis) occasional technical advice to the Liberal Party of Canada, spoken at a community event organized by the New Democratic Party of Canada, and I have reviewed and commented on policy documents shared by both Progressive Conservative and provincial NDP officials.
-I have provided occasional technical advice to the Government of Canada on a voluntary basis and have been called to testify to Parliamentary standing committees in both the Senate and House of Commons.
-I have not received any compensation for my participation in any federal advisory committee, but have previously received an honorarium for providing peer review services to the Department of Finance and ESDC.
+I have provided occasional technical advice to the Government of Canada, the City of Toronto and the Government of Ontario, all on a voluntary basis.
+I have been called to testify to various Parliamentary standing committees in both the Senate and House of Commons, as well as the Social Security Review Tribunal.
+I have not received any compensation for my participation in any federal advisory committee, but have previously received an honorarium for providing peer review services to the Department of Finance, ESDC and the Max Bell Foundation.
 In 2018, I completed a contract for advice to the Privy Council Office on metrics in results and delivery priorities.
 My paper (listed above) on the CLB was completed as a research contract for ESDC.
 Research reports listed above as published by CPA Canada were written under a research contract.
-I am currently part of two research projects funded by the Social Sciences and Humanities Research Council, and recently completed two research projects funded by the Think Forward Initiative and ESDC respectively.
+I have also completed research projects funded by the Think Forward Initiative, The City of Toronto, and ESDC.
+I am a member of the Board of the Canadian Tax Observatory and have volunteered with the Community Volunteer Income Tax Clinic hosted by a local community health centre.